Centring Africa: Postcolonial Perspectives on Architecture

 Rachel Lee and Monika Motylinska propose to investigate a selection of the Institut für Tropenbau’s “social infrastructure” projects within the context of German foreign policies and Tanzanian and Senegalese agendas.
 Rachel Lee is a post-doctoral fellow at the Institute of Art History, Ludwig-Maximilian-University Munich, and Monika Motylinska is a postdoctoral researcher at the Leibniz Institute for Research on Society and Space.

-Cole Roskam’s proposal examines the history of China’s involvement on the African continent by the Chinese Communist Party’s efforts to redefine intermediacy as an empowering geopolitical position through African-Chinese architectural collaboration since 1949.
-Roskam is an Associate Professor of at the University of Hong Kong.
+Cole Roskam proposes to examine the history of China’s involvement on the African continent, in particular, the Chinese Communist Party’s efforts to redefine intermediacy as an empowering geopolitical position through African-Chinese architectural collaboration since 1949.
+Roskam is an Associate Professor at the University of Hong Kong.

-Lukasz Stanek proposes to study the Africanization of Ghanaian architecture through the architectural production and the curriculum building at the Kwame Nkrumah University of Science and Technology in Kumasi from 1952-1979.
-Stanek is a Senior Lecturer at the Manchester Architecture Research Centre, University of Manchester and Associate Visiting Professor at Taubman College, University of Michigan
+Lukasz Stanek proposes to study how the Africanization of architecture in independent Ghana was facilitated by its opening towards multiple networks of solidarity at regional and global scales.
+Stanek is a Senior Lecturer at the Manchester Architecture Research Centre, University of Manchester and an Associate Visiting Professor at the Taubman School of Architecture at the University of Michigan.

-Huda Tayob’s proposal examines the architecture of the Kumasi, Accra, Addis Ababa, and Dar es Salaam pan-African conferences between 1953 and 1974.
-Tayob is a teaching fellow at the Bartlett School of Architecture, University College London and lectures at the Graduate School of Architecture, University of Johannesburg.
+Huda Tayob, senior lecturer at the Graduate School of Architecture, University of Johannesburg, proposes to examine the event-architecture of the Kumasi, Accra, Addis Ababa, and Dar es Salaam pan-African conferences between 1953 and 1974.
+Tayob is a senior lecturer at the Graduate School of Architecture, University of Johannesburg.

 CCA Mellon Multidisciplinary Research Project